 Victoria has worked in partnership with agencies such as Naked, Futerra, Swarm and Mother for clients ranging from global leaders such as Unilever, Sony and Kering to campaigning organisations like WWF, Hope HIV and climate change organisation HereNow to deliver stories with purpose and impact.

-Victoria is currently a director at The Comms Lab, an organisation working to maximise the positive contribution of the advertising industry to society.
+Victoria is currently a Sustainability Communications Consultant at The Comms Lab, an organisation working to maximise the positive contribution of the advertising industry to society.

 Simon Evans is head of consultancy at Eco-Age.
 He delivers bespoke sustainability strategies, management systems, assurance provision and supply-chain solutions for leading brands and companies.